nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![UG_tableOfContents](images/UG_tableOfContents.png)

 ### 2.2.2.
 Command Format
-`A command in the User Guide will be displayed in this format`
+`This is the format of a Command in the User Guide`

 ### 2.2.3.
 Links
-[links]() will be displayed in this format.
+[Links]() will be displayed in this format.
 These are clickable links that will bring you to the respective section.

 ### 2.2.4.
 Boxes
 #### 2.2.4.1.
 Warning